Anthony-T-N/Smart_Scan_Pattern_Extractor-URL_Builder/README.md

 -
 **Version 1**

+- Performs a file validation check for any text files named "toread.txt".
 - Reads from "toread.txt" text file containing the "Smart Scan Patterns" section from the downloaded server.ini file.
 - Processes text from the file line by line.
 - Extracts the neccessary details from the lines and combines it with other details to create proper URLs.